WSUtilityFunctions¶

 - jlWSExportString: (WSExpression, WSExpression) -> WSExpression

-jlWSExportString(expr, jWSString(format))returns the string representation ofexprin the format form.
+jlWSExportString(expr, jWSString(format))returns the string representation ofexprin the specified format.
 Use toString or string to obtain the FriCAS String.
 For example: example{jWSExpr "Probability[x < 0, x \[Distributed] NormalDistribution[]]"} example{jWSExpr "Probability[x < 1, x \[Distributed] NormalDistribution[]]"} example{string jlWSExportString(%,jWSString “TeX”)}

 - jlWSPlot: (WSExpression, WSExpression) -> WSExpression